zvavybir/legacylisten/README.md

   to increase it's playing likelihood, so this option does this automatically.
 Everytime a song is repeated it's increased by the configured value.
 You can also set a negative value.
+* `enable_dbus`: Enables the dbus module.
+D-Bus/MPRIS is responsible
+  for integrating `legacylisten` into your system nicely.
+This is not necessary to get `legacylisten` working.
+The default value is `false`.

 ## Plugin interface
 In case there is no metadata tag in the song, you can use the plugin